-To schedule a recording you will firstly need to log into your WebLearn site using your SSO.
-From here, click on the Recorded Lectures tab on the left hand side.
-This will take you directly to the Replay portal.
-Once you are in the Replay portal you will need to click on the Create button at the top of the window.
-This will provide you with a drop down menu.
+To schedule a recording you will firstly need to log into your WebLearn site or Canvas course using your SSO.
+From here, click on the Recorded Lectures / Panopto Recordings tab on the left-hand side.
+This will take you directly to the Panopto portal.
+From here, click on the Create button at the top of the page.
+This will provide you with the below drop down menu:

 Click on the Scheduled Recording tab.
 A form will then open up on top of your current window.
 You will then need to complete the form by filling in the blank fields with the schedule of your lectures.

 The Name field can be the module or the lecture title.
 This name will be seen by the students and staff or anyone who can access it once the recording is published.

 The Folder drop down will give you a list of folders that you have created within Replay.
 You can create sub folders inside Replay.
 All of these can sit under a parent folder that corresponds with the course title (which is often the name of the WebLearn site).
 You can also select Assignment Folders.
 These are folders that are hidden to the students before they are published.
 It means you can place the videos in a private area so that they can be edited after the recording.
 Once edited and finalised, the video can then be moved into the parent folder where it can be published and seen by the students.

 Please leave the Sharing tab unticked.
 This would allow external individuals to see the recordings using the URL that is created with each recording.
 Replay has a limited number of viewing hours per year.
 We do not share the videos publicly as these viewing hours are then depleted at a significant rate.
 Replay is intended for internal use only.
 To share the videos publicly or to embed a video on an external site we ask you export the recording out of Panopto first.